 Why does Jesus tell Parables?

-As human beings, we people of stories.
+As human beings, we are people of stories.
 This is why we love Netflix shows and good books.
-We are people who are a part of God's grand story of Creation and of the life that is to come.

 Jesus uses stories in order to help people to better understand a specific meaning of a bigger picture.